 Negative goodwill should be recognised separately on the face of the balance sheet (immediately below positive goodwill) and credited to the profit and loss account in the periods in which the non-monetary assets acquired are recovered (for example, by sale or depreciation).
 Any negative goodwill in excess of the fair values of the non-monetary assets acquired should be recognised in the profit and loss account in the periods expected to be benefited.

-If the treatment of negative goodwill is relevant to a tax computation, it is advisable to seek the advice of an HMRC compliance accountant.
+If the treatment of negative goodwill is relevant to a tax computation, it is advisable to seek the advice of an HMRC advisory accountant.

 The principle difference between IFRS3 and FRS102 s19 which may have an impact for Part 8 purposes is follows: